 Can Dendraster excentricus be kept as a pet?

 While Dendraster excentricus may be fascinating to observe and study, they are not typically kept as pets.
 They require specialized environments, feeding regimens, and care.
 Additionally, collecting them from the wild can negatively impact their populations and the health of the intertidal ecosystem.
-If need be, consult a certified expert in your locality to ascertain your level of preparedness.

 Are Dendraster excentricus populations in danger?